Ashtasy/QuantistiProjects/README.md

 # QuantistiProjects

-still a work in progress, running into some issues with Spyder IDE and the starter files
+still a work in progress, running into some issues with Spyder IDE and starter files